6 Internal User Adoption Strategies for Your MarTech Stack

 Successful marketing teams don’t operate in silos.
 An effective marketing strategy requires collaboration and execution across several teams to get it right.
 Team alignment is key to maximize your website’s performance.
 Integrating Conductor into your internal content creation, page optimization, and technical implementation processes is vital.

-Using the Actions integration with JIRA, Asana, and other supported task managers in Conductor, you can easily move from insight discovery to content development, internal review, and publishing content—all while maintaining project alignment with all involved stakeholders.
+Using the with JIRA, Asana, and other supported task managers in Conductor, you can easily move from insight discovery to content development, internal review, and publishing content—all while maintaining project alignment with all involved stakeholders.
 Your users need to have a firm understanding of the workflows needed to execute on these processes.
 Whether you are identifying new topics, creating content briefs, or sharing those content briefs with the broader team, each step of this process is important for everyone to align on so you can reach your organic marketing goals together.

 5. Hold your teams accountable to education